PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     .. note::

-        ``trackPageView`` is included in the default tracker setup snippet.
+        ``trackPageView`` is included in the default JavaScript Tracking Client setup snippet.
         It's likely you're already using it.